Senate rejects competing bills to fund government, increasing risk of shutdown on Oct. 1 - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 Democratic leader Hakeem Jeffries, D-N.Y., said that in opposing the continuing resolution, Democrats were working to protect the health care of the American people.
 He said that with Republicans controlling the White House and both branches of Congress, “Republicans will own a government shutdown.
 Period.
 Full stop.”

 The Senate moved quickly after the House vote to take up the measure plus the Democratic counter.
-Both fell short of the 60 votes needed for passage.
-Now, it’s unclear how things will shake out.
+Both bills fell far short of the 60 votes required for passage.

+The Democratic measure actually received more votes than the Republican one due to absences.
+The 47-45 vote went strictly along party lines.

+“The American people will look at what Republicans are doing, look at what Democrats are doing, and it will be clear that public sentiment will be on our side,” Schumer said.

+Both chambers of Congress are out of session next week because of Rosh Hashanah, the Jewish new year.
+Senators will return on Sept.
+29. House Republicans don’t plan to be back until October.
+They were advised by leadership Friday that no votes would take place on Sept.
+29-30, as previously scheduled.

-Senators could then potentially leave town until Sept.
-29 — one day before the shutdown deadline.
-The Senate has a scheduled recess next week because of Rosh Hashana, the Jewish new year.
-Meanwhile, Johnson said Republicans were discussing whether to stay back in their home districts through the rest of September, essentially forcing the Senate to approve the House-passed measure or risk a shutdown.
-He said lawmakers have a lot of work to do in their districts.
+The move by House GOP leadership essentially forces the Senate to approve the House-passed measure or risk a shutdown.
+Johnson said lawmakers have a lot of work to do in their districts.

-Democrats on both sides of the Capitol are watching Schumer closely after his last-minute decision in March to vote with Republicans to keep the government open.
-Schumer argued then that a shutdown would be damaging and would give Trump and his White House freedom to make more government cuts.
-Many on the left revolted, with some advocates calling for his resignation.

-The vote in the spring also caused a temporary schism with Jeffries, who opposed that particular GOP spending bill and said he would not be “complicit” with Schumer’s vote.

 Most Democrats appear to be backing Schumer’s demand that there be negotiations on the bill — and support his threats of a shutdown, even as it is unclear how they would get out of it.